-Laurie Sumiye is a Hawaiʻi-based artist, animator and documentary filmmaker who investigates environmental tensions between humans and nature.
-Her background in interactive media and visual design informs her paintings, animations, videos, drawings, sculpture and installations.
-She has exhibited her artwork in New York, Los Angeles, Hawai‘i and internationally, in the UK, South Africa and Brazil and screened her award-winning films at DOC NYC, BAM cinemaFest and PS1MoMA.
-She has an MFA in Integrated Media Arts from Hunter College, BA & BS in Art and Communications from Bradley University, and studied art at Lorenzo De Medici in Florence and Pratt Institute in New York.
-She spent 16 years working as an art director and designer in San Francisco, Los Angeles, and New York.
-She returned to Hawaiʻi to work on her first long-form documentary for PBS, A PARADISE LOST.
-Laurie serves as Assistant Professor of Creative Media/Transmedia at the University of Hawaiʻi-West Oʻahu.
+Laurie Sumiye is an environmental artist and storyteller whose work about Hawaiian endangered species explores the interconnectedness of place, humans and nature.
+Her cross-disciplinary practice spans video, animation, drawing, painting, installation and immersive media.
+She has exhibited her art in New York, Los Angeles, Hawai‘i and internationally, in the UK, South Africa and Brazil, and screened her award-winning films at DOCNYC, BAMcinemaFest and PS1MoMA.
+She was selected for documentary film fellowships with Sundance Institute, Firelight Media & UnionDocs Center for Documentary Arts.
+Laurie was awarded residencies with Digital Artist Studios (Belfast, N.Ireland), Sacatar Institute (Bahia, Brazil), Artfunkl (Manchester, UK) and BoxJelly/Fishcake (Honolulu).
+Laurie has an MFA in Integrated Media Arts from CUNY Hunter College, BA in Art & BS in Communications from Bradley University, and studied art at Istituto Lorenzo de’ Medici in Florence and Pratt Institute in New York.
+She formerly worked as an art director and interactive designer for clients such as Disney, Best Buy and MercyCorps for over 15 years in San Francisco, Los Angeles, and New York.
+Laurie returned to Hawaiʻi, where she was born and raised, to work on her first feature documentary.
+A PARADISE LOST is a hybrid animated documentary about the first animal who sued to save kind from extinction.
+The project was awarded research and production funding from Pacific Islanders in Communications and Firelight Media, and selected for Good Pitch Local Hawaiʻi.
+Laurie is an Assistant Professor of Creative Media at the University of Hawaiʻi-West Oʻahu.
 She lives and works in Mililani, Hawai‘i.

 I am a Hawaii-based environmental artist and filmmaker who explores human and nature modalities and intersections, focusing on the native species of Hawaiʻi.
 My work exists in various media; drawing, painting, animation, video, sculpture, and installation.
 My interest is a holistic investigation of people and the environment, finding inner dimensions of nature that are experiential and intimate.
 I make art and tell stories to cultivate appreciation of the natural world that is at risk of being lost, and attenuate a narrowness of locality which produces unique, rare forms.